stryker-mutator/stryker-mutator.github.io/blog/2025-11-07-vscode-plugin.md

 ## 🧑‍💻 The plugin

-To install the Stryker Mutator VSCode plugin, visit the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=stryker-mutator.stryker-mutator) and click on the "Install" button.
+To install the Stryker Mutator VS Code plugin, visit the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=stryker-mutator.stryker-mutator) and click on the "Install" button.
 At the moment of writing, the plugin only supports StrykerJS (v9.3.0 or higher), but support for other Stryker flavors is on the roadmap.

-Key features of the Stryker Mutator VSCode plugin include:
+Key features of the Stryker Mutator VS Code plugin include:

 - 🚀 **Real-time feedback** directly in your code editor.
-See which mutants survive or are killed without leaving VS Code.
+See which mutants survive or are killed without leaving your editor.
 - 🧭 **Test Explorer integration**.
 Browse discover and test mutants per file, folder, or individually.
 - 👀 **Inline annotations and diff views**.
 Instantly see how each mutation changed your code, and whether your tests caught it.
 - 🔁 **Streamlined workflow**.
 No need to jump between CLI, browser reports, and code.
 Everything happens in your IDE.